-This feature allows you to set up a password or secret that you must enter in order to use the device after its screen has been turned off.
+This feature allows you to set up a code that you must enter in order to use the device after its screen has been turned off.

 Different types of screen lock are available, with varying degrees of convenience and security.